Vagabon

 News & Reviews

-• "Tamko is a first rate singer-songwriter, parsing interpersonal relationship dynamics with frankness and a dry wit," writes KCRW's Marion Hodges of Vagabon (aka Laetitia Tamko), who stopped by KCRW's Annenberg Performance Studio to perform a full set of six songs from her new album, Sorry I Haven't Called, as well as "Water Me Down," from her 2019 self-titled debut album.
+• "Tamko is a first rate singer-songwriter, parsing interpersonal relationship dynamics with frankness and a dry wit," writes KCRW's Marion Hodges of Vagabon (aka Laetitia Tamko), who stopped by KCRW to perform six songs from her new album, Sorry I Haven't Called, and one from her 2019 self-titled album.
 Tamko also spoke with KCRW's Morning Becomes Eclectic host Novena Carmel about the new album and more.
 You can watch the performance and conversation here.

 • About This Album